-Academic Affairs and supported by the Registrar.
+New course and course revision proposals are considered by the Curriculum Implementation Committee (CIC),53 which is chaired by the Associate Dean for Academic Affairs and supported by the Registrar.
 After a review of new course proposals, the CIC presents its recommendations to the Curriculum and Educational Policy Committee, which may either recommend or not recommend course approval to the full faculty.
 In some cases, the committee may return course proposals to departments with questions or requests for revision.
 In some cases, the committee may recommend approval of a course on a "one time only" basis.
 All course proposals require the endorsement of the chair of the offering department(s) or program(s), along with the chairs of any departments or programs that are asked to cross-list the course.

-Instructors are encouraged to submit proposals as early as possible and no later than the end of September (for Spring courses) and early February (for Fall courses).
-The only exception to this practice occurs for Fall courses taught by new faculty who are hired too late in the academic year to present courses for CEP consideration before the end of the Spring term.
+Instructors are encouraged to submit proposals as early as possible and no later than early September (for Spring courses) and early February (for Fall courses).54 The only exception to this practice occurs for Fall courses taught by new faculty who are hired too late in the academic year to present courses for CEP consideration before the end of the Spring term.